monzo/progression-framework/frameworks/engineering/backend.md

       - level: 2
         criteria:
           - "Proactively raises issues they spot in retrospectives"
+          - "Collaborate with others on elaborating work"
       - level: 3
         criteria:
-          - "Provides valuable input to proposals from their team"
+          - "Provides valuable input to projects, helping define work, and minimum viable product"
           - "Proactively improves modules, services, systems and codebases they encounter, 'this doesn't make sense, I'm going to do something about it'"
           - "Contributes to scaling engineering hiring (e.g. leads calls, does onsite interviews)"
           - "Builds simple tools or iterates existing tools for the benefit of all engineers"